 By Jennifer Tsang and Diana Kenney

-Butterflies have fascinated Nipam Patel since he was eight years old, when he started building what today is a large collection of colorful specimens from all over the world.
-But it wasn’t until a few years ago that Patel, a professor at University of California-Berkeley, brought his love for butterflies to the MBL Embryology course, where he has served as a faculty member or course co-director since 2001.
+Butterflies have fascinated Nipam Patel since he was 8 years old, when he started building a now-large collection of colorful specimens from all over the world.
+But it wasn’t until a few years ago that Patel, a professor at University of California-Berkeley, brought his love for butterflies to the MBL Embryology course, where he has served as a faculty member or co-director since 2001.

-Two summers ago, a “happy accident” in the Embryology course led Julian Kimura, then a course assistant and undergraduate at Duke University, and Ryan Null, a graduate student from Patel’s lab, to discover what Patel calls “an incredibly useful technique” for “windowing” the pupae of butterflies and observing and imaging their embryonic development.
+Two summers ago, a “happy accident” in the Embryology course led Julian Kimura, then a course assistant from Duke University, and Ryan Null, a graduate student from Patel’s lab, to discover what Patel calls “an incredibly useful technique” for making a “window” in the pupae of butterflies and observing their embryonic development.
 Null describes their unexpected find in the video below by Aaron Pomerantz, now a graduate student in Patel’s lab.

 While some butterfly wing colors are due to pigments, others — typically blues and greens — are generated from light interacting with nanostructures on the surface or inside of the wing scales.